Skip to content

 • When you reach the summit, take a deep breath and let yourself get carried away by the vast green expanse.
 There are no words to describe how this moment may change you.
 It will open your heart and your intellect.

-• Visit a UNESCO World Heritage Site, Mount Kinabalu, which comes as part of the park and represents the high-soaring mountain in Malaysia.
+• Visit a UNESCO World Heritage Site, Mount Kinabalu, which comes as part of the park and represents the highest mountain in Malaysia.
 The hill is one of the Crocker mountain ranges.
-But bear in mind that this journey could be confusing, educational, or frustrating.
-However, you can come across much different flora and fauna; you need to know it would be hard for amateurs.
+But remember that this journey could be confusing, educational, or frustrating.
+However, you can encounter many flora and fauna; you need to know it would be hard for amateurs.

-• Plan to visit adjacent villages and small towns to learn more about genuine culture, absolutely worth your visit.
+• Plan to visit adjacent villages and small towns to learn more about genuine culture; it is worth your visit.
 And remember: hidden gems are always the master.

 • Would you want to spend the night?
 You did a fantastic job!
-It’s a terrific option to sit under a perfectly clear sky filled with glittering stars or attend a neighbourhood party in one of the rustic cottages.
+It’s a terrific option to sit under an apparent sky filled with glittering stars or attend a neighbourhood party in one of the rustic cottages.

 25 Best Things to Do in Malaysia-Your Full Guide